-The primary assets to be protected by the TOE as long as they are in scope of the TOE are (please refer to the glossary in §9 Glossary and acronyms for the term definitions)
+The primary assets to be protected by the TOE as long as they are in scope of the TOE are (please refer to the glossary in §8 Glossary and acronyms for the term definitions)

-Object No. Asset Definition Generic security property to be maintained by the current security policy travel document 1 user data stored o the TOE All data (being not authentication data) stored in the context of the ePassport application of the travel document as defined in [ICAO-TR-SAC] and being allowed to be read out solely by an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-TR-SAC]).
+Object No. Asset Definition Generic security property to be maintained by the current security policy travel document 1 user data stored on the TOE All data (being not authentication data) stored in the context of the ePassport application of the travel document as defined in [ICAO-TR-SAC] and being allowed to be read out solely by an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-TR-SAC]).
 This asset covers 'User Data on the MRTD's chip', 'Logical MRTD Data' and 'Sensitive User Data' in [PP-MRTD-BAC].
-Confidentiality 1 Integrity Authenticity 2 user date transferred between the TO and the terminal connected (i.e. a authority represented basic Inspection System with PACE transferred in the context of the ePassport application of the travel document as defined in [ICAO-TR-SAC] between the TOE and an authenticated terminal acting as Basic Inspection System with PACE (in the sense of ICAO-TR-SAC]).
-User data can be received and sent (exchange) Confidentiality 2 Integrity Authenticity 3 travel documentracing data Technical information about the current and previous locations of the travel document gathered unnoticeable by the travel document holder recognising the TOE not knowing any PAC E password.
+Confidentiality 1 Integrity Authenticity 2 user day transferred between the TOE and the terminal connected (i.e. an authori represented to Basic Inspection System with PACE transferred in the context of the ePassport application of the travel document as defined in [ICAO-TR-SAC] between the TOE and an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-TR-SAC]).
+Confidentiality 2 Integrity Authenticity 3 travel docume tracing data Technical information about the current and previous locations of the travel document gathered unnoticeable by the travel document holder recognising the TOE not knowing any PAC E password.
 TOE tracing data can be provided / gathered. unavailability 3